Ever wonder what is really behind this thing we call “identity? “

 One of our aims in conducting the survey was to develop a yardstick to measure identity strength, and its performance ramifications, in one number.
 Thus, was born “IdentityiQ.”
 Derived from the dynamics of human IQ testing, this simple yardstick gives executives a quick, clear read on performance that can be linked to strength or weakness on several key leadership measures including:

 What we’ve learned about identity strength through our research can reshape how companies approach their branding challenges.
 And it can give business leaders a new way to address employee engagement and business performance.

 Someone once asked me who my heroes are, professionally speaking.
 After a bit of thought, and naming my usual suspects- Peter Drucker, Abraham Maslow, Jim Collins – I came up with one more; maybe the oldest brand consultant in history: Socrates, who famously said, Know Thyself.
 He was right.
 That’s where success begins.

-Contributed to BSI by: Larry Ackerman, President, The Identity Circle
+Contributed to Branding Strategy Insider by: Larry Ackerman, President, The Identity Circle

 The Blake Project Can Help: The Brand Positioning Workshop

 Branding Strategy Insider is a service of The Blake Project: A strategic brand consultancy specializing in Brand Research, Brand Strategy, Brand Licensing and Brand Education